By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 The second division was placed under the command of Brigadier General James Ewing.
 It was made up of mainly Pennsylvania militia, with a few from New Jersey.
 About 700 men in all were to cross at the Trenton Ferry and take up a position south of Assunpink Creek.
 There they were to hold a bridge over the stream and close off any avenue of escape by the Hessian garrison after the principal attack on the town from the north.

 The third and principal division was to be commanded by Washington.
 It comprised about 2,400 men, selected from the brigades of Stephen, Mercer, Stirling, St. Clair, Glover, Sargent, and Roche de Fermoy, each of whom was to lead his own men.
 They would cross the river at McConkey’s Ferry, about nine miles above Trenton.
 This force was divided into two corps and each were to advance down one of two roads that led south to the town.
-The right-hand road ran roughly parallel to the curve of the river and entered the town at its south or lower end.
-The other, the Pennington road, swung left in a similar shallow curve and came into Trenton at its upper end.
+The western, right-hand road ran roughly parallel to the curve of the river and entered the town at its south or lower end.
+The other, the Pennington road, further east, swung left in a similar shallow curve and came into Trenton at its upper end.
 They were about equal in length, four to five miles from where they split towards Trenton.
 Stephen’s advance, followed by Mercer’s and Stirling’s corps and a small troop of Philadelphia light horse, all under Greene, with four cannon in advance and a total of nine guns, were the left wing and took the Pennington Road – Washington rode with this corps.
 Roche de Fermoy followed with orders to break off to the left and place his men between the Trenton garrison and any British troops garrisoned at Princeton.
 The corps that advanced along the other road that ran along the river was commanded by General Sullivan with St. Clair’s, Glover’s, and Sargent’s troops along with four guns in advance, also a total of nine cannon in this column.

 All three crossings were to be conducted simultaneously.
 Washington expected his division to be across the river by midnight, allowing five to six hours to march the nine miles, placing his small army in Trenton for a dawn attack.
 Once Trenton was taken, the three divisions were to join and, if circumstance favored, should push on against the British posts at Princeton and New Brunswick.
 It was a bold and desperate plan in which any number of obstacles could doom the attack to complete failure.
 As it was, the weather and ice on the lake proved a major factor.
 Both southern divisions failed in their crossings.
 Only the one personally commanded by Washington succeeded.
 It did so by sheer determination even though delayed several hours.
 But it was enough.
 That one crossing turned the war on its heels.